Limit linear series: combinatorial theory: Reduced divisors

 \subsection{Reduced divisors in the chip-firing context}

-We first recall the definition of reduced divisors in the ``chip-firing'' context, without the presence of slope structures.
-A \emph{cut} $X$ in a metric graph $\Gamma$ is a compact connected subset of $\Gamma$.
-The set of boundary points of $X$, denoted by $\partial X$, is the set of all points of $X$ which are in the closure of the complement of $X$ in $\Gamma$.
-For any point $x \in \partial X$, we denote by $\out_X(x)$ the set of all out-going branches at $x$ from $X$, and by $\mathrm{outval}_X(x)$ the number of such branches.
+We briefly recall the definition of reduced divisors in the ``chip-firing'' context.
+In terms of the chip-firing game, the $x$-reduced divisor is obtained from $D$ by firing chips the closest possible to $x$.

+More formally, a \emph{cut} $X$ in a metric graph $\Gamma$ is a compact subset of $\Gamma$ with finitely many connected components.
+The (finite) set of boundary points of $X$, denoted by $\partial X$, is the set of all points of $X$ which are in the closure of the complement of $X$ in $\Gamma$.
+For a point $x \in \partial X$, we denote by $\out_X(x)$ the set of all outgoing branches (given by unit tangent vectors) at $x$ from $X$, and by $\outval_X(x)$ the number of such branches.

 \begin{defi}[Reduced divisors in the classical context] Let $x$ be a point of $\Gamma$.
-A divisor $D$ on $\Gamma$ is $x$-reduced if the following two conditions are met:
+A divisor $D$ on $\Gamma$ is \emph{$x$-reduced} if the following two conditions are met: